-The TPCx-IoT kit contains the following:
+The TPCx-IoT Kit contains the following:

 - TPCx-IoT Specification (this document)

 - TPCx-IoT User Guide

+- A document with instructions on how to add a new database

 - Driver Program

 - Scripts to setup the benchmark environment, capture system inventory, run the benchmark, and validate the run

 - Java code to execute the benchmark load

-2.1.2 Kit Usage
+2.1.2 TPCx-IoT Kit Usage

-To submit a compliant TPCx-IoT benchmark result, the test sponsor is required to use the TPCx-IoT kit as provided except for modifications explicitly listed in Clause 2.1.3
+To submit a compliant TPCx-IoT benchmark result, the test sponsor is required to use the TPCx-IoT kKt as provided except for modifications explicitly listed in Clause 2.1.3

-The kit must be used as outlined in the TPCx-IoT User Guide.
-The output of the TPCx-IoT kit is called the run report which includes the following:
+The Kit must be used as outlined in the TPCx-IoT User Guide.
+The output of the Kit is called the run report which includes the following:

-- Version number of TPCx-IoT kit
+- Version number of Kit

 - Checksum for the TPCx-IoT programs

 - Validation for compliance (number of records ingested, data replication factor)

 - Verification of data

-If there is a conflict between the TPCx-IoT specification and the TPC provided code, the TPC provided code prevails.
+If there is a conflict between the TPCx-IoT Specification and the TPC provided code, the TPC provided code prevails.